 Among the unsung heroes of the war years are many of Britain’s stately homes, along with their owners and staff, who played a vital role by transforming into convalescent homes and hospitals for wounded soldiers.
 Here are some of those stories.

-Highclere Castle – much like its fictional counterpart Downton Abbey – first began receiving patients in September 1914 after the 5th Countess of Carnavon, Lady Almina, took on the role of Matron and opened the house as a hospital.
-Lady Almina brought comfort and luxury to her wounded house guests, offering delicious food, wine and brandy to the soldiers.
+Highclere Castle – much like its fictional counterpart Downton Abbey – first began receiving patients in September 1914 after Almina, the 5th Countess of Carnarvon, took on the role of Matron and opened the house as a hospital.
+Lady Carnarvon brought comfort and luxury to her wounded house guests, offering delicious food, wine and brandy to the soldiers.